 Last week, we held our year-end Centre for Social Informatics (CSI) meeting at Edinburgh Napier University’s School of Computing.
 The bi-annual meeting was an opportunity for members of the CSI team to come together to discuss our research (investigation) activities over the previous six months, with an opportunity for questions (interrogations) afterwards.
 And, of course, since it was so near to the start of the Christmas holidays, at the end of the meeting we toasted the end of a successful year with a bit of Prosecco (that’s the imbibe bit*).

-The format of these meeting is fairly simple: Each team member is given 5 minutes to share an update on their research and engagement activities.
+The format of these meetings is fairly simple: Each team member is given 5 minutes to share an update on their research and engagement activities.
 After 5 minutes are up, there is time for other CSI members to ask questions or to share other pieces of relevant and helpful information.

 Time-keeping being what it is, however, these 5-minute sessions are known to take a bit longer than 5 minutes at times.
 That is, of course, until our centre director (and my supervisor, Hazel Hall) showed up at last week’s meeting with a 5-minute sand-based timer.
 Whilst we laughed at the excitement over such a thing, I think we can all recognise that it was a great way to keep everyone from going over their allotted time.
 (And it worked.
 Mostly.)

 Ideally, I would be able to share a summary of what each member presented at the meeting.
 However, I wasn’t really expecting to blog about the day so I didn’t take notes.
 (I will do that next time though!)
-You can find bio pages for CSI members here though, along with information about their research.
+You can find bio pages for CSI members here, along with information about their research.

 I can share with you the information that I presented though.
 So here goes: